 The in-class midterm exam consists of questions related to the assigned readings and the attendant discussions from the first half of the course.
-Use the review questions posted on this course website to help you prepare for the exam, including surveying the format of the exam.
+Use the review guide posted on this course website to help you prepare for the exam, including surveying the format of the exam.

 This is an open-book exam: you may use your copy of The Media Studies Reader for the exam, but no other material is permitted.

 The in-class final exam consists of questions related to the assigned readings and the attendant discussions from the second half of the course.
-Use the review questions posted on this course website to help you prepare for the exam, including surveying the format of the exam.
+Use the review guide posted on this course website to help you prepare for the exam, including surveying the format of the exam.

 This is an open-book exam: you may use your copy of The Media Studies Reader for the exam and a printout of the Sasha Torres essay, but no other material is permitted.

 We will take the midterm exam in class today.